'Fifty Shades of Grey' film release pushed back to 2015

-LOS ANGELES (Reuters) - The film adaptation of best-selling erotic novel “Fifty Shades of Grey” has been pushed back to 2015, studio Universal Pictures said on Wednesday.
+LOS ANGELES, Nov 13 (Reuters) - The film adaptation of best-selling erotic novel “Fifty Shades of Grey” has been pushed back to 2015, studio Universal Pictures said on Wednesday.

 “Fifty Shades of Grey,” about a passionate relationship between literature student Anastasia and the wealthy and mysterious entrepreneur, Grey, was written by British author E.L.
 James and published in 2011.
 It became a cultural phenomenon, spawning offshoots and parodies.